-We see a cleanser's immediate results when we wash away dirt, oil, and makeup, but according to Michele J. Farber, MD of Schweiger Dermatology Group in New York City, picking the right one is the foundation of a good skincare routine so the long-term benefits depend on your goals.
-"If you’re a little more dry and sensitive, stick to a gentle cleanser chock-full of ceramides like CeraVe Hydrating Cleanser to replenish your skin barrier and tolerate other leave-on products."
+When it comes to a basic face wash, you can expect it to start working instantaneously; every wash will begin to yield cleaner skin.
+Even though there's no "wait time" when it comes to using a cleanser, according to Dr. Michele J. Farber of Schweiger Dermatology Group in New York City, picking the right one is the foundation of a good skin care routine.
+"If you’re a little more dry and sensitive, stick to a gentle cleanser chock-full of ceramides, like CeraVe Hydrating Cleanser, to replenish your skin barrier and tolerate other leave-on products."
 If you’re acne-prone or want to even out your skin tone, Farber suggests a glycolic acid or salicylic acid wash instead.

 Retinoids and Retinols